- (206) 543-5718

 - B.S., National Taiwan University, Taipei, 1981

-In the area of medical devices, his research team designs and develops (a) introcochlear acoustic microacutators for hybrid cochlear implants, (b) introcochlear microphones for totally implantable cochlear prostheses, (c) diagnostic tools to evaluate stability of dental implants, and (d) futuristic ultrasound devices.
-Professor Shen not only studies the dynamics of these medical devices, but also instruments these devices with calibrated experiments.
+In the area of medical and dental devices, his research team designs and develops (a) introcochlear acoustic microacutators for hybrid cochlear implants, (b) introcochlear microphones for totally implantable cochlear prostheses, (c) diagnostic tools to evaluate stability of dental implants, and (d) futuristic ultrasound devices.
+Professor Shen not only studies the dynamics of these medical and dental devices, but also instruments these devices with calibrated experiments.
 For example, his research team analyzed and measured vibration of intracochlear microactuators in aqueous environments.
 Moreover, acute animal tests were performed to prove the concept of the intracochlear microactuators.

 More about Professor Shen's research